Ghost Dance: The Prophet

-Jack Wilson, the prophet otherwise known as Wovoka, was believed to have had a vision during a solar eclipse on January 1, 1889.
-It was reportedly not his first time experiencing a vision, but as a young adult, he claimed that he was then better equipped, spiritually, to handle this message.
+Wovoka, the prophet otherwise known as Jack Wilson, was believed to have had a vision during a solar eclipse on January 1, 1889.
+It was reportedly not his first time experiencing a vision, but since it was his first as a young adult, he claimed that he was now better equipped, spiritually, to handle this message.
 Jack had received training from an experienced holy man under his parents' guidance after they realized that he was having difficulty interpreting his previous visions.
 Jack was also training to be a "weather doctor", following in his father's footsteps.
 He was known throughout Mason Valley as a gifted and blessed young leader.
 Preaching a message of universal love, he often presided over circle dances, which symbolized the sun's heavenly path across the sky.

-Anthropologist James Mooney conducted an interview with Wilson prior to 1892.
+Anthropologist James Mooney conducted an interview with Wovoka, whom he called by his English name, prior to 1892.
 Mooney confirmed that his message matched that given to his fellow Indians.
 This study compared letters between tribes.
 According to Mooney, Wilson's letter said he stood before God in heaven and had seen many of his ancestors engaged in their favorite pastimes, and that God showed Wilson a beautiful land filled with wild game and instructed him to return home to tell his people that they must love each other and not fight.
 He also stated that Jesus was being reincarnated on Earth in 1892, that the people must work, not steal or lie, and that they must not engage in the old practices of war or the traditional self-mutilation practices connected with mourning the dead.
 He said that if his people abided by these rules, they would be united with their friends and family in the other world, and in God's presence, there would be no sickness, disease, or old age.

 Mooney writes that Wilson was given the Ghost Dance and commanded to take it back to his people.
 He preached that if the five-day dance was performed in the proper intervals, the performers would secure their happiness and hasten the reunion of the living and deceased.
 Wilson said that the Creator gave him powers over the weather and that he would be the deputy in charge of affairs in the western United States, leaving current President Harrison as God's deputy in the East.
 Jack claims that he was then told to return home and preach God's message.

-Jack Wilson claimed to have left the presence of God convinced that if every Indian in the West danced the new dance to "hasten the event", all evil in the world would be swept away, leaving a renewed Earth filled with food, love, and faith.
+Wovoka claimed to have left the presence of God convinced that if every Indian in the West danced the new dance to "hasten the event", all evil in the world would be swept away, leaving a renewed Earth filled with food, love, and faith.
 Quickly accepted by his Paiute brethren, the new religion was termed, "Dance In A Circle".
 Because the first European contact with the practice came by way of the Lakota, their expression "Spirit Dance" was adopted as a descriptive title for all such practices.
 This was subsequently translated as "Ghost Dance".